Canada is one of the most beautiful countries in the world. It’s also one of the friendliest! Here are 10 Bucket List Destinations in Canada.

 8. Horseshoe Falls in Niagara, Ontario

 Horseshoe Falls (or Canadian Falls) is one of the three waterfalls that collectively make up the Niagara Falls.
 The Falls can be enjoyed from the air by helicopter tour, in the water by boat tour, or you can even explore the hydroelectric tunnels and go behind the falls!
+The falls are also a short drive from the quaint town of Niagara-on-the-Lake.
+Niagara-on-the-Lake is home to some of Canada’s most famous wineries.

 9. Banff National Park, Alberta

 Banff National Park is Canada’s oldest national park.
 It is 1.5 hours west of Calgary in the Canadian Rockies amidst glaciers, lakes, and coniferous forest.
-The scenic Icefields Parkway connect Banff National park to another iconic park, Jasper National Park.
+The scenic Icefields Parkway connects Banff National park to another iconic park, Jasper National Park.

 10. Glacier National Park, British Columbia